-'''

 Start Address = End Address - Buffer Length + 1

-'''

-3.3.1.4 Data Dependencies Associated with Modulo Addressing SFRs
+3.5.1.4 DATA DEPENDENCIES ASSOCIATED WITH MODULO ADDRESSING SFRs

-A write operation to the Modulo Addressing Control register, MODCON, should not be immediately followed by an indirect read operation using any W register.
-The code segment shown in Example 3-1 will thus lead to unexpected results.
+A write operation to the Modulo and Bit-Reversed Addressing Control Register (MODCON), should not be immediately followed by an indirect read operation using any W register.
+Example 3-1 shows the code segment.

-- Note 1: Using a POP instruction to pop the contents of the top-of-stack (TOS) location into MODCON, also constitutes a write to MODCON.
-The instruction immediately following a write to MODCON cannot be any instruction performing an indirect read operation. - 2: The user should note that some instructions perform an indirect read operation, implicitly.
-These are: POP, RETURN, RETFIE, RETLW and ULNK.
+Note 1: Using a POP instruction to pop the contents of the top-of-stack (TOS) location into the MODCON register, also constitutes a write to the MODCON register.
+The instruction immediately following a write to the MODCON register cannot be any instruction performing an indirect read operation.

+2: Some instructions perform an indirect read operation, implicitly.
+These are: POP RETURN, RETFIE, RETLW and ULNK.